ShMcK/WebpackAngularDemos/Part3/README.md

 For the full `nav.scss` file, get it on [Github](https://github.com/ShMcK/WebpackAngularDemos/blob/master/Part3/app/core/nav/nav.scss).
 This is a short/ugly version.

-Next add the controller (I used ES6 classes) and directive:
+Next add the directive & controller.
+Don't be confused, in this case my controller uses ES6 classes.

 /app/core/nav/nav.js